The Defect Lifecycle: Track Every Bug from Report to Resolution

 Before a release, QA leads need to confirm that no open P0 or P1 defects are blocking shipment.
 In Trulit, this is a filter query: Open Defects where Severity = Critical or High.
 The result is the release blockers list.
 If the list is empty, release readiness is confirmed.
 No manual compilation required.

-How Defect Management Software Improves QA Efficiency
+How Defect Tracking Improves QA Efficiency

 - QA engineers stop spending time checking in with developers on defect status, Trulit notifications handle that automatically